uxxman/raif/README.md

 # Key Raif Concepts

 ## Tasks
-If you have a single-shot task that you want an LLM to do in your application, you should create a `Raif::Task` subclass (a generator is available), where you'll define the prompt and response format for the task and call via `Raif::Task.run`.
+If you have a single-shot task that you want an LLM to do in your application, you should create a `Raif::Task` subclass (see the end of this section for an example of using the task generator), where you'll define the prompt and response format for the task and call via `Raif::Task.run`.
 For example, say you have a `Document` model in your app and want to have a summarization task for the LLM:

 ```ruby
 class Raif::Tasks::DocumentSummarization < Raif::ApplicationTask